 How to make nutrition science more accessible?
-Three top facts & tips for effective communication
+Three top facts & tips for effective communication17 February 2020

 With the rising burden of malnutrition, including undernutrition, obesity and micronutrient deficiencies, and digital information overload as an aggravating factor, communication of accurate and actionable nutrition advice remains both necessary and challenging.
 In a webinar hosted by the Nutrition Society, Dr Milka Sokolović, Head of Food & Health science at EUFIC, shared her best practices and tips to educate nutritionists and practitioners on the role of communication in science.